Clint Owlett: Early life and family

 Owlett grew up on a dairy farm in Tioga County, Pennsylvania and attended New Covenant Academy.
 After graduating high school, Owlett completed an internship at Three Springs Ministries.
 There, he advanced to the position of director of program development and then general manager, before leaving to work at a ski resort.
 In 2012, he established his own construction and decorating company.

-He is married to Lauren Owlett.
-They have four children.
+He is married and has four children.

-Political views
+Career and political views

 During the COVID-19 pandemic, Owlett introduced legislation that would allow religious institutions to gather in-person.
 He voted twice to lift the governor's emergency order, once on May 28, 2020, and again on June 9, 2020.

-Owlett has amended laws on illegal drugs, introducing a bill to permanently place carfentanil on the list of Schedule II controlled substances.
-Furthermore, he has promoted legislators to co-sponsor laws that would make drug delivery that results in serious injury a felony.
+Owlett has amended drug laws, introducing a bill to permanently place carfentanil on the list of Schedule II controlled substances.
+He has encouraged legislators to co-sponsor laws that would consider it a felony to deliver drugs that results in serious injury.

 Owlett supports the deregulation of small farms and the promotion of dairy products.
-He supports efforts to prohibit plant-based milk from using the term "milk", and advocates for schools to provide larger quantities of milk with school lunches.
+He supports efforts to prohibit plant-based milk from using the term "milk", and advocates for schools to provide larger quantities of dairy milk with school lunches.

-Owlett supports two bills currently in the Pennsylvania Legislature that would restrict abortion.
-One of the bills, a heartbeat bill, would bar women from undergoing an abortion after a fetal heartbeat is detected.
-The second bill, known as the Down Syndrome Protection Act, would prohibit abortions based on a prenatal Down syndrome diagnosis.
+In 2021, Owlett supported two bills in the Pennsylvania Legislature that would restrict abortion: a "heartbeat bill" and the Down Syndrome Protection Act, which would prohibit abortions based on prenatal Down syndrome diagnosis.

-Owlett currently sits on the Agriculture & Rural Affairs Appropriations, Subcommittee on Health and Welfare, Committee On Ethics, Health, and State Government committees.
+As of 2023, Owlett's committee assignments are Agriculture & Rural Affairs, Appropriations, Ethics, and Judiciary.